mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetupComposer/index.md

  You can find packages [here](https://packagist.org){:target="_blank"}.

- To install the psr/log, common interface for logging libraries, type the following in your terminal and press return.
+ To install the psr/log, a common interface for logging libraries, type the following in your terminal and press return.

  {% highlight php %}
    php composer.phar require psr/log
  {% endhighlight %}

- Your document root should now look like the following.
+ Your document root should now look like the this.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/SetupComposer/documentRoot.png)